 The use of a knife is endless, which is why it’s the most essential wilderness survival gear item you could possibly have.

 When we discuss the most essential wilderness survival gear, we’re bringing up some of the important items you need.
 However, we should not limit you to these items only.
-Literally anything could be used in times of survival.
+Literally, anything could be used in times of survival.

 Regardless of what that item is, there is a use for it.
-You can check out several articles on our website that discusses this exact topic, as we break down random items you can use in survival at any point.
+You can check out several articles on our website that discuss this exact topic, as we break down random items you can use in survival at any point.

 Of course, things like your cell phone can be great to use just as an example.
 Even if the service does not work due to being out of range, many towers (even defunct ones) are up across the planet.
 Many in the middle of nowhere.
 This allows cell companies to ping your phone, allowing a person to be found as long as the phone remains on.